BodenmillerGroup/ImcSegmentationPipeline/docs/prepro.md

 where `XYZ` defines the filename and `ROI_001`, `ROI_002`, `ROI_003` are names for the selected regions of interest (ROI).
 These can be sepcified in the Fluidigm software when selecting ROIs.
 The `.mcd` file contains the raw imaging data of all acquired ROIs while each `.txt` file contains data of a single ROI.
 To enforce a consistent naming scheme and to bundle all metadata, **we recommend to zip the folder** and specify the location of all `.zip` files for preprocessing.
+Each `.zip` file should only contain data from a single .mcd file and the name of the `.zip` file should match the name  of the `.mcd` file.

 **The panel file**